dykstrom/mazela-man/03-chapter-3/README.md

 The player should score a number of points for each pill eaten, and we want to keep track of that score, and display it in the UI.
 For that we will use a game variable.
-Game variables are basically just a map from String to Object, a number of global variables used throughout the game.
-In our case, we will only use it in the main App class, but there are benefits with using game variables that we will take advantage of later.
+Game variables are basically just a map from `String` to `Object`, a number of global variables used throughout the game.
+In our case, we will only use it in the main app class, but there are benefits with using game variables that we will take advantage of later.

 We start by initializing the score to 0.
-That can be done in, you guessed it, the overridden method initGameVars.
+That can be done in, you guessed it, the overridden method `initGameVars`.

 ```java
     @Override